clemsos/writings/_quora/2013-04-10-What-are-five-significant-advantages-China-and-the-Chinese-Communist-Party-have-over-the-west.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are five significant advantages China and the Chinese Communist Party have over the west? - Quora
+    What are five significant advantages China
+    and the Chinese Communist Party have over the west? - Quora
 ---